-The spring regional senior housing investors NIC conference was held this year from February 20th-22nd, 2019 in beautiful San Diego, CA. This location is one of our favorites for The JCH Group, as it’s just a short 2-hour drive from our corporate headquarters in Orange County, CA. Unfortunately, the conference attendees were not able to enjoy the typical southern California weather, it rained nearly the entire conference.
+The spring regional senior housing investors NIC conference was held this year from March 4-6, 2020 in beautiful San Diego, CA. This location is a favorite for The JCH Senior Housing Investment Brokerage, as it’s just a short 2-hour drive from our corporate headquarters in Orange County, CA.

-The conference appeared to be well attended, but it was not the jammed packed attendance the Fall NIC typically attracts.
-This may be due to location and timing of the event.
-Regardless of attendance, it was a magnificent event for all those that attended.
-The JCH team was able to set a new company record by completing nearly 60 one on one meetings in just two days’ time.
-We had the opportunity to meet with various senior housing and assisted living investors interested in either buying or selling assisted living facilities and skilled nursing facilities.
-There is no other conference in the industry where you can complete this number of meetings in a short amount of time.
+The conference appeared to be well attended, but due to the outbreak of the Coronavirus a significant number of registered participants opted not to attend.
+Regardless of attendance, it was a productive event for all those in attendance.
+The JCH team was able to complete over 30 one-on-one meetings in just two days’ time.
+We had the opportunity to meet with various senior housing and assisted living investors interested in either buying or selling independent, assisted living, memory care facilities and skilled nursing facilities.
+There is no other conference in the industry where you can complete this number of meetings in such a short amount of time.
 Some of the hot topics discussed at NIC were mirrored by those of the ASHA conference, however there were a few additional key takeaways from this event.

 Reoccurring Issues in The Senior Housing Industry

 The most pressing and critical topic of discussion other than the virus continues to center around labor shortages and low census.
 Assuming there are no major economic issues in the next couple of years, and who knows what the economy will do as this virus progresses, these will be the largest issues facing the senior housing industry.
 Looking forward, as new assisted living facilities continue to open, both labor issues and census issues will continue to be problems.